Survivor Series (2019)

-The 2019 Survivor Series was the 33rd annual Survivor Series professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions.
-The event took place on November 24, 2019, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The 2019 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 33rd annual Survivor Series and took place on November 24, 2019, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, held for wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions.
+This was the second Survivor Series held here after the 1989 event when the arena was still known as the Rosemont Horizon (renamed in 1999).
 It was the first and only Survivor Series to include the NXT brand (along with NXT's sister brand NXT UK, which was grouped with NXT), the first since 2009 to feature three major brands, and the first and only to feature three-way Survivor Series elimination matches.
 The theme of the event was brand supremacy and featured wrestlers from the three brands against each other.
-This was the first event to take place in Rosemont, Illinois since 1989.

 Ten matches were contested at the event, including three on the Kickoff pre-show.
 The card was highlighted by two Survivor Series elimination matches: Team NXT won the women's match in the opening bout, while Team SmackDown won the men's match.
 In the main event, NXT Women's Champion Shayna Baszler defeated Raw Women's Champion Becky Lynch and SmackDown Women's Champion Bayley in a non-title triple threat match.
 NXT won brand supremacy by winning four of the seven interbrand matches; SmackDown won two while Raw's sole win was on the pre-show.
-In what were the only non-interbrand matches on the card, all three of WWE's world championships were defended: Brock Lesnar retained Raw's WWE Championship against Rey Mysterio in a No Holds Barred match, "The Fiend" Bray Wyatt retained SmackDown's Universal Championship against Daniel Bryan, and Adam Cole retained the NXT Championship against Pete Dunne.
+In what were the only non-interbrand matches on the card, all three of WWE's world championships at the time were defended: Brock Lesnar retained Raw's WWE Championship against Rey Mysterio in a No Holds Barred match, "The Fiend" Bray Wyatt retained SmackDown's Universal Championship against Daniel Bryan, and Adam Cole retained the NXT Championship against Pete Dunne.